 To follow, acceptable ranges for deviation of position

-Duet 3 Motor 23CL are supported in RRF 3.5 and later.
+Duet 3 Motor 23CL is supported in RRF 3.5 and later.

 Please see the current RepRapFirmware limitations at Duet 3 firmware with CAN expansion configuration limitations.

-While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver, however the firmware still uses microsteps internally to represent moves.
+While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver.
+However microsteps and steps/mm are used to calculate the correct amount of rotation required in closed loop mode

 M569.1 is used to configure the closed loop driver.